-The ELASTIC 3D ORTHOTROPIC model is an extension of the previously discussed ELASTIC routine and describes the linear elastic response of a material which exhibits orthotropic symmetry where the orientation of the principal material directions can be arbitrary.
+The ELASTIC 3D ORTHOTROPIC model is an extension of the previously discussed ELASTIC routine and describes the linear elastic response of a material which exhibits orthotropic symmetry, where the orientation of the principal material directions can be arbitrary with respect to the global Cartesian axes as specified by the user.

+First, a rectangular, cylindrical, or spherical reference coordinate system is defined.
+The material coordinate system can then be defined through two successive rotations about axes in the reference coordinate system.
 These principal axes are denoted as A, B, and C in the following.
 Thermal strains are also defined with respect to these principal material axes.